1918 Chicago Maroons football team: Games summaries

 On Saturday, November 9, 1918, Michigan defeated Chicago, 13–0, at Stagg Field in Chicago.
 The two teams, which had been one another's principal rivals from 1892 to 1905, had not met for 13 years.
 The game was played as negotiations were underway to end World War I, and the Chicago Daily Tribune wrote: "While the nations of the world are hoping for an armistice, the resumption of hostilities between forces guided by Gens.
 Yost and Stagg brought joy to thousands of football fans, and the opening battle attracted approximately 7,000 of them."
 Chicago's Stegman attempted a dropkick from the 45-yard line, but Goetz broke through the Chicago line and blocked the kick.
-Goetz picked it up an returned it 55 yards for a touchdown.
+Goetz picked it up and returned it 55 yards for a touchdown.

 On Saturday, November 16, 1918, Northwestern defeated Chicago, 21–6, in the rain, fog, and mud before a crowd of 8,000 at Evanston Field.

 On Wednesday, November 19, 1918, Chicago played the fourth of four midweek practice games.
 The Maroons defeated a YMCA college team, 19-0, at Stagg Field in Chicago.

 On Saturday, November 23, 1918, Illinois defeated Chicago, 29–0, at Stagg Field in Chicago.

 On Saturday, November 30, 1918, Minnesota defeated Chicago, 6–0, in Chicago.
 Gus Ekberg scored the game's only points on a run in the second quarter.
 The result was Minnesota's fifth consecutive victory over Chicago.